Infinite-Chess/infinitechess.org/docs/NAVIGATING.md

 ## Conclusion ##

 Those are the basics!
-[Feel free to ask](https://discord.com/channels/1114425729569017918/1115358966642393190) in the discord for more pointers on where you can find certain implementations, or what the purpose of a script does!
+[Feel free to ask](https://discord.com/channels/1114425729569017918/1115358966642393190) in the discord for more pointers on where you can find certain implementations, or what the purpose of a script is!